cballenar/slidegrubber/README.rst

 SlideGrubber
 ============

-Slidegrubber is a python package that can download SlideShare presentantions as PDF files.
+Slidegrubber is a python package that can download SlideShare presentations as PDF files.
 It uses the power of BeautifulSoup_, ImageMagick_ (through Wand_), and Requests_.